-The English translation renders "them" as the direct object of the verb, avoid.
-The translators translated correctly according to the sense of the Greek text.
-The German translation follows the Greek text more literally, translating the prepositional phrase.
-In the Greek text has a prepositional phrase modifying the verb.
+of the Greek text.
+The German translation follows the Greek text more and accertainty, translating the prepositional phrase, ap' auton, "und welchet von denselben."
+The Greek text has a prepositional phrase modifying the verb.
 This is translated literally in the German, whereas in the English the object of the preposition is rendered as the object of the verb.
-The sense is the same because those to be avoided remain the ones causing divisions and offenses, and the object of the verb does not affect the meaning of the verb.
+The sense is the same because those to be avoided remain the and the object of the verb does not affect ones causing divisons and offenses, the meaning of the verb.